Anush79/Cash_register/README.md

 # Cash_manager
- A simple website to get the eact number of notes for a sum of money
+ A simple website to get the exact number of notes for an amount of money.
+ Easiest way to know how can one return the change to the customer with a minimum number of notes?